Ayurveda and Yoga are ancient sciences born in India. In fact, Ayurveda is the sister science of Yoga.

-Many ailments that Western medicine does not have an answer for can be resolved with Ayurveda.
+Many ailments that can’t be cured easily with Western medicine can be with Ayurveda.

 Sometimes Ayurveda takes a while to work.
-Unlike Western medicine, which is fairly quick.
-But once you’re healthy and follow the Ayurvedic way, you’ll stay healthy.
+Western medicine is fairly quick.
+But Western medicine works at the latest stage of disease and comes with side effects.
+Once you’re healthy and follow the Ayurvedic way, you’ll stay healthy.

-And coupled with yoga?
-Ayurveda is downright magical.
+And when you couple Ayurveda with yoga?
+It’s downright magical.

 What is Shanti Yoga School’s approach to teaching Ayurveda?

 We cover the basics quickly.
 You need to start with a solid foundation.

 But the basics are not sexy.
 We want sexy.